Chris Brown Silences Rihanna Dating Claims After Following Her BFF On Instagram

 — Chris Brown Fan (@Priya_breezy) January 11, 2017

-While Vanessa never spoke out regarding her alleged romance with Chris Brown, several blogs were quick to point out that Vargas and Chris were nothing more than “close friends,” thus prompting fans to speculate over whether or not Vargas may have been serving as a cover-up for an alleged Rihanna and Breezy reunion at the nightclub.
+While Vanessa never spoke out regarding her alleged romance with Chris Brown, several blogs were quick to point out that Vargas and Chris were nothing more than “close friends,” thus prompting fans to speculate over whether Vargas may have served as a cover-up for an alleged Rihanna and Breezy reunion at the nightclub.

-Just one day prior to their alleged reunion at Up & Down, rumors began surfacing suggesting that Rihanna and Chris Brown may be working on new music together after an alleged worker at TAO Uptown claims to have seen Rihanna and Breezy dining together in NYC before discreetly exiting the venue to enter a recording studio next door.
+Just one day prior to their alleged reunion at Up & Down, rumors began surfacing that Rihanna and Chris Brown may be working on new music together after an alleged worker at TAO Uptown claims to have seen Rihanna and Breezy dining together in NYC before discreetly exiting the venue to enter a recording studio next door.

 @badgalriri was having dinner in NYC last night at Tao and you'll never guess who was just next door at the recording studio?
 So close yet worlds apart……. #rihanna #nyc #style